paul-leonard/reading-notes/coders_computer.md

 ##### Options
 There are many options for text editors available.
 Some of them include:
--Notepad
+- Notepad
--Text Edit
+- Text Edit
--Gedit
+- Gedit
--Atom by GitHub
+- Atom by GitHub
--NotePad++
+- NotePad++
--Text Wrangler
+- Text Wrangler
--BB Edit
+- BB Edit
--Visual Studio Code by Microsoft
+- Visual Studio Code by Microsoft
--Atom
+- Atom
--Brackets by Adobe
+- Brackets by Adobe
--Sublime Text
+- Sublime Text

 ##### Considerations for Choosing
-+Code completion - *autocompletes syntax to reduce keystrokes and typos* +Syntax highlighting - *greatly improves readability and error recognition* +Variety of brightness/contrast themes
++ Code completion - *autocompletes syntax to reduce keystrokes and typos*
++ Syntax highlighting - *greatly improves readability and error recognition*
++ Variety of brightness/contrast themes
-+Selection of extensions/plug-ins - *Example: Emmet increase efficency* +References and wikis
++ Selection of extensions/plug-ins - *Example: Emmet increase efficency*
++ References and wikis
-+Zoom features
++ Zoom features
-+Live preview
++ Live preview

 ##### The Full Integrated Development Environment (IDE)
 The text editor is a one segment of what combines with other functional software to form the Integrated Development Environment.
 The other suplemental software packages include a file manager, a compiler, and a debugger.